WALT WHITMAN

 Humans are the only beings to make their own schedules—

-All the rest either rise with the sun and grow sleepy at dusk,
+All the rest either rise with the sun and grow sleepy at

 Or honor their special abilities that challenge this course.